 The Town of Meredith is a municipal corporation governed by an elected 5-member Board of Selectmen and Town Manager.
 In evaluating how to define the Town for financial reporting purposes, management has considered all potential component units.
-The decision to include a potential component unit in the reporting entity is made by applying the criteria set forth by the GASB.
+The decision to include a potential component unit in the reporting entity is made by applying the criteria set forth by the GASB Statement No. 39, Determining Whether Certain Organizations are Component Units - an Amendment of GASB Statement No. 14.
 The Town has no component units to include in its reporting entity.